ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Invitae RCV000465441 SCV000546468 pathogenic Hypertrophic cardiomyopathy 2024-01-08 criteria provided, single submitter clinical testing This sequence change affects an acceptor splice site in intron 22 of the MYBPC3 gene.
+Labcorp Genetics (formerly Invitae), Labcorp RCV000465441 SCV000546468 pathogenic Hypertrophic cardiomyopathy 2024-12-31 criteria provided, single submitter clinical testing This sequence change affects an acceptor splice site in intron 22 of the MYBPC3 gene.
 It is expected to disrupt RNA splicing.
 Variants that disrupt the donor or acceptor splice site typically lead to a loss of protein function (PMID: 16199547), and loss-of-function variants in MYBPC3 are known to be pathogenic (PMID: 19574547).
 This variant is not present in population databases (gnomAD no frequency).
 Disruption of this splice site has been observed in individuals with hypertrophic cardiomyopathy (PMID: 23782526).
 ClinVar contains an entry for this variant (Variation ID: 177814).
 Algorithms developed to predict the effect of sequence changes on RNA splicing suggest that this variant may disrupt the consensus splice site.
 For these reasons, this variant has been classified as Pathogenic.

 ARUP Laboratories, Molecular Genetics and Genomics, ARUP Laboratories RCV000506011 SCV000604328 pathogenic not specified 2016-11-16 criteria provided, single submitter clinical testing

-GeneDx RCV000786163 SCV001831981 pathogenic not provided 2020-12-08 criteria provided, single submitter clinical testing Not observed in large population cohorts (Lek et al., 2016); Canonical splice site variant in a gene for which loss-of-function is a known mechanism of disease; This variant is associated with the following publications: (PMID: 23782526, 30393631, 27532257)
+GeneDx RCV000786163 SCV001831981 pathogenic not provided 2024-02-09 criteria provided, single submitter clinical testing Not observed at significant frequency in large population cohorts (gnomAD); Canonical splice site variant predicted to result in a null allele in a gene for which loss of function is a known mechanism of disease; This variant is associated with the following publications: (PMID: 27532257, 30393631, 23782526, 37652022, 36129056, 34588271)

 Revvity Omics, Revvity RCV000786163 SCV002017656 pathogenic not provided 2021-08-31 criteria provided, single submitter clinical testing